materiaraiding/materiaraiding-old/tea.md

 This part won't resolve for a little while so don't worry about it just yet.

 As the debuffs appear, 2 chakrams will appear on the wall 180 degrees from each other - this will bait onto a random player then cut across the arena.
-As they are baited, this is why everyone spreads closely in the middle, to ensure they pass through the middle.
+As they are baited, this is why everyone spreads closely in the middle - to ensure they pass through the centre.
 Everyone will then run outwards to the wall (while not being in line with a chakram) to avoid the chakrams as they cut across the arena.

 {: .warning }
 Since chakrams are baited they may not necessarily do a straight line across the arena and might cut in at a weird angle - when you run to the wall, make sure you are a good distance away from a chakram so you don't accidentally get clipped.